coderbunker/inventory-server/README.md

     cd inventory-server
     git checkout deployment

-If you choose to use pm2 to monitor application, it has to be installed separately.
+If you choose to use pm2 + nginx to monitor application, they have to be installed separately (their installation is not triggered by 'npm install').

 ## Troobleshooting.
 If the deployment fails, check that any application on the host is running a service on port 80.